Azuma06/telegram-chatbot/README.md

 - [x] alert admin that an appointment was created by someone

+- []  cancel appointment not cancelling on google calendar, only internal db

 # Telegram Appointment Bot

 This is a Telegram bot for scheduling appointments using Firebase as the backend database.